 -Explain under what conditions aggressive driving behavior occurs.

--Explain the six subscales of The Driving Anger Scale (DAS).
+-Name the six subscales of The Driving Anger Scale (DAS).

 -Explain what women learn about anger during gender role socializations.

--Explain the five suggestions Deffenbacher gives regarding Anger Management Programs.
+-Name the five suggestions Deffenbacher gives regarding Anger Management Programs.

 -Explain the rationale behind Bowlby's claim that anger of hope (versus an anger of despair) is a functional anger.